ganorberg/data-structures-javascript/README.md

 # JavaScript Data Structures

-For anyone looking for efficient, commented, fully tested data structures built with JavaScript.
+Fast, well-commented, fully tested data structures built with JavaScript.

+## Testing

+This library is 100% black box tested with 400+ unit tests.
+This means the test suite covers the public API and ignores implementation details (like private methods), which would lead to brittle tests and unnecessary re-work over time.

+Unit tests follow AAA testing pattern (Arrange -> Act -> Assert).

+If you would like to run the test suite, simply clone this repo, run `npm install` then run `npm test`.

 ## Technical decisions:
 - prefer descriptive, verbose identifiers